Balik people: Language

 WikiKathā training on the preservation of Balik language, 2025.

 Surprisingly, there are little traces of indigenous culture in Sepaku due to the arrivals of immigrant ethnic groups, including in linguistic aspects.
 The Balik language (closely related to, or a dialect of Paser, from the Northeast Barito stock) has been spoken by only 5 elderly speakers (from all 2,000 Balik people), namely Sibukdin, Sekion, Rimba, Atim, and Bunga.
 There are several lexical differences from Paser proper: prenggi is used in Balik instead of kedang to refer the papaya, and pontor instead of petak for the airbreathing catfish.

 The Balik language has been displaced by Indonesian as well as other immigrant languages, such as Javanese, of which they also well-spersed in.
 In order to preserve their language, between 2023 and 2024, the Alliance of Nusantara Traditional Societies (AMAN) of East Kalimantan has documented thousands of Balik words on Mini Ensiklopedia Masyarakat Suku Balik.

 Lifestyle

 In the past, the Balik people lived in forests, and there are five caves that were used for their livelihoods: Tembinus, Bekayas, Belatat, Parung, and Liang Tulus caves.
 In these caves, Balik people took nests of black wallets, to be traded for rice.
 Vegetables were also unknown to the Balik people, since all vegetables are wild plants in the forests.
-They also hunted muntjacs (payau in their dialect), deers, and rabbits for meat.
+They also hunted muntjacs (payau in their dialect), deer, and rabbits for meat.